|Labor & Delivery||7 months|

 - Monthly SOAP-sponsored Virtual Obstetric Anesthesiology Grand Rounds will be watched with a faculty member in order to facilitate discussion

-- Journal clubs: fellows will prepare and present articles for two journal clubs during the fellowship year, including a joint-MFM journal club
+- Journal clubs: fellows will prepare and present articles for journal clubs during the fellowship year, including a joint-MFM journal club

-- Transthoracic Echocardiography Workshop: Taught by board-certified, echocardiography experts from the Division of Cardiothoracic Anesthesiology.
+- Transthoracic Echocardiography Workshops: Taught by board-certified, echocardiography experts from the Division of Cardiothoracic Anesthesiology.
 This is an excellent opportunity to learn basic TTE examination skills and how they can be used to optimize the care of critically ill parturient.

 - Advanced Crisis Resource Management training and leadership development in our state of the art Duke Human Simulation & Patient Safety Center.
-Opportunity to participate in on-site obstetric emergency simulations with obstetricians, anesthesiologists and nurses.
+Opportunity to participate in multi-disciplinary obstetric emergency simulations with obstetricians, anesthesiologists and nurses.

 Maternal-Fetal Medicine Rotation